 Business Model for licensing of LIN BUS Protocol Stack: What are the Value-Adds?

-Our LIN 2.1 Protocol Stack Solution (SAE J2602) is available under a one-time licensing fee model.
+Our LIN Protocol Software (SAE J2602) is available under a one-time licensing fee model.
 This engagement model entitles you to leverage the following benefits:

-- You own the source code of the LIN Bus Protocol Stack
+- You own the source code of the LIN Protocol Software

 - You can also benefit from the ownership of the IP rights